 Fireworks in this context are considered to be ‘pyrotechnic articles for entertainment purposes’ as defined in ADR and are expected to be assigned, on classification, to UN Nos 0333–0336.

 Pyrotechnic articles assigned to other UN numbers and pyrotechnic substances are not included in the default scheme.

 The default system lists fireworks classified according to type.
 The classifications are those agreed by the UN Sub Committee on Dangerous Goods, and are awarded where information from specific UN tests or Competent Authority Documents are not available.

 In practice, it is applied to most imported fireworks.
 The default system may also be used at HSE’s discretion for fireworks manufactured, assembled or modified in Great Britain.

-The default list does not replace the requirement for HSE to classify all individual fireworks, and should not be used as a basis for ‘self classification’.
+The default system does not replace the requirement for all fireworks to have been classified by the Competent Authority of a Contracting Party to ADR, and should not be interpreted or used as a basis for ‘self classification’.

-Classification by default may be claimed where test results are not available or where no satisfactory documentary evidence of classification in the country of manufacture can be obtained.
+Classification by the default system may be claimed where test results are not available or where no satisfactory documentary evidence of classification in the country of manufacture can be obtained.